 Many initiatives organised by parents foster and support the strong sense of community.
 There is a very strong and highly valued partnership between the parents and Maria Regina School.
 The generosity of our parents has enabled opportunities for social events as well as fund-raising.
 The class parents play a valuable role in communication, developing social networks and making families feel welcome in the school community.
-This year the Maria Regina School Advisory Council was established.
-The School Advisory Council's aim is to improve our school environment and to foster stronger links between school teachers and staff, the parent/carer network and our parish,
+This year the Maria Regina School Advisory Council had its first year of operation.
+The School Advisory Council's aim is to improve our school environment and to foster stronger links between school teachers, staff and students, the parent/carer network and our Parish.